anirudhwillcode/ai-agent/README.md

-# AI Code Agent — toy agentic code editor (README)
+# AI Code Agent — toy agentic code editor

 > A small, educational Python project that demonstrates how to build an LLM-powered code agent (think: lightweight Claude Code / Cursor agent).
 > The agent uses the Google Gemini API for reasoning + function-calling, runs iterative feedback loops, inspects a codebase, proposes edits, and applies fixes — useful for learning about agent design, safety checks, and developer tooling.